Beers and Beans

 I didn’t either until I started researching it.
 If we get there I will so get Randy in one of those outfits!
 He’s half German already! @Mack Reynolds,

-Mack Reynolds -
+1. Mack Reynolds says:

 at 12:05 pm